 Metrics and managing and understanding them is an essential part of any modern complex application.
 As with any active and busy technical ecosystem, there is a proliferation of competing open source monitoring standards.
 A handful emerges as the most popular solutions.
 Slowly, the community creates a standard that most projects follow in some way.

-This blog post aims to help you navigate what’s available, what piece of the ecosystem puzzle an option fills, and crucially, how interoperable they are with each other.
+This blog post aims to help you navigate which open source monitoring tools are available, what piece of the ecosystem puzzle an option fills, and crucially, how interoperable they are with each other.

-There are three main components of an open source metrics solution:
+There are three main components of an open source monitoring metrics solution:

 - Instrumentation libraries and/or standalone clients that codify and standardize exposition and publishing of metrics.